tvrfan/EEC-IV-disassembler/README.md

 Source Subdirectory

-Contains sources and headers to build SAD
+Contains sources and headers to build SAD.
-I have used CodeBlocks and Codelite as compilers/IDE, should be able to use any common compiler/linker Not sorted out a makefile, it's a straight compile of the 3 .cpp files
+I have used CodeBlocks and Codelite as compilers/IDE, should be able to use any common compiler/linker.
+Not sorted out a makefile, it's a straight compile of the 3 .cpp files.

-separate Subdir SADWin containing source, for the simple Win32API graphic interface for SAD (binfile select, viwing various files and config.
+Added separate Subdir SADWin containing source, for the simple Win32API graphic interface for SAD (binfile select, viewing various files and config.